pluginpizza/loremipsum/readme.txt

 == Description ==

-The Lorem Ipsum Autocompleter plugin allows users to quickly insert placeholder text into their WordPress posts and pages via autocompletion.
-By simply typing 'lorem' in the block editor, an autocompletion options modal is opened to quickly add lorem ipsum text or a placeholder image.
+The Lorem Ipsum Autocompleter plugin allows you to quickly insert placeholder text into WordPress posts and pages via autocompletion.
+By simply typing 'lorem' in the block editor an autocompletion options modal is opened where you can select lorem ipsum text or a placeholder image.

 To use Lorem Ipsum Autocompleter, there are only two things you need to do: install and activate the plugin.
 An autocompleter to insert placeholder text and images becomes available in the block editor without any extra configuration.
 Lorem Ipsum Autocompleter also works great as a [must-use plugin](https://wordpress.org/documentation/article/must-use-plugins/).